HeterogeneousGL-SAN/SAN/model/README.md

 # Experiments
 In this folder there are all the files needed to reproduce/reuse the code of SAN.
-The files ending with `_gen` are files that can be used to generlize the code to other train, validation and test sets.
-All the other files instead, are files needed for reproducibility purposes.
+The files ending with `_repro` are files that can be used to reproduce the code to our train, validation and test sets.
+All the other files instead, are files needed for generalizability purposes to new training, validation, test sets.

-- `sampler_repro` and `sampler_gen` contain the implementation of random walks, walks selection and neighbors selection for each node tyoe
+- `sampler_repro` and `sampler` contain the implementation of random walks, walks selection and neighbors selection for each node tyoe
-- `loader_repro` and `loader_gen` contain the code to load the torch geometric dataset(s)
+- `loader_repro` and `loader` contain the code to load the torch geometric dataset(s)
-- `model` and `model_gen` contain the implementation of the SAN model -- i.e., the aggregation phase of the pipeline.
+- `model` contain the implementation of the SAN model -- i.e., the aggregation phase of the pipeline.
 Other than multihead attention mentioned in the paper as the best approach, the model allows to use also biLSTM, GRU and mean pooling instead of multihead attention and concatenation for embedding aggregation.
 - `utils` contains a set of function useful to the model --i.e., early stopping implementation and networkX useful functions
 - `args_list` contains the list of arguments that it is possible to set to run the model such as the number of epochs, the number of heads and minibatch size
 - `preprocessing` contains the code to create the node2vec based vectors